[ Printer Friendly Version ] [ Report Abuse ]

 And it was addicting as all hell.

-Gemma felt her heart race as his breath tickled the side of her neck and internally groaned.
+Gemma felt her heart race as his breath tickled the side of her neck.
 Although she hated leaving his embrace, she knew that if she dallied any longer, she’d have to finish what he started.

 “Ok, your stomach is grumbling,” Sirius laughed as he pulled away from her lips and discretely pushed her towards the door.
 “Go eat.
 Please.”